Govindpur, Allahabad

-Govindpur is one of the oldest colonies established by Allahabad Development Authority in 1981 at the bank of the river Ganges.
+Govindpur is one of the oldest colonies in India established by Prayagraj Development Authority in 1981 at the bank of the river Ganges.

 Geography

 The approximate area of the colony is 1.5 km2.
 It is situated on a plateau which protects it from the frequent floods of the river Ganges.
 It has four levels of residential structures, EWS (economically weaker section), LIG (lower income group), MIG (middle income group) and HIG (higher income group)—representing a typical socio-economic class structure in India.
 It also comprises plots which gives it a more elegant look.

 Transportation

 It is very well connected by local transport with the rest of the city with indigenous developed vehicles called Vikram.
 It is also supported by private and government bus services called Mahanagri and UPSRTC.